 Built in the 13th century in Romanesque style, probably over an earlier church, it is best known for its fresco of the Madonna and Child in Glory.

 The Contemporary Soul of San Gimignano: founded in 1990, today it is a world excellence of Italian contemporary art.
-It is currently hosting "Galleria Continua.
-The Ability to Dream" which retraces over thirty years of activity through the images, memories and voices of some of the protagonists of this incredible adventure.

 From San Gimignano you can also reach Siena (about 45 minutes by car), Greve in Chianti (about 50 minutes by car), Panzano in Chianti (about 40 minutes by car), Gaiole in Chianti (about one hour by car), Volterra (about 40 minutes by car) and Monteriggioni (about 30 minutes by car).